thatchromeosuser/poogle/README.md

 # poogle
-Poogle is a shit search engine not associated with Google.
+Poogle is a shit search engine totally not associated with Google.